mlamont8/wiki-search/README.md

-# wiki-search
+# Offline Wiki Search
-An app that searches using the Wikipedia API.

-Features an Autocomplete and can take you to a random entry when searching.
+Uses the Wikipedia API to send search terms and receive results based on those searches.
+Includes an autocomplete search form as well as a random result button based on search terms.